 1) ONLINE APPLICATION

 First, fill in the online application form for the program you want to apply to.
 Be sure to upload all the necessary documents.
 If you're applying to an undergraduate program, keep in mind that no matter how high your GPA, as demanded by law every single result on your secondary (in some countries called higher secondary - 12 years of school) education diploma has to be above 50% of the maximum.
 Important!
 An online test and motivation letter are mandatory for the application process.

 2) PREPARE FOR YOUR INTERVIEW

-You will be sent an e-mail about the time of your Skype video interview.
+You will be sent an e-mail about the time of your online video interview.
 Prepare for the interview - it will be about your own ideas and opinions on business, society, entrepreneurship and innovation - but don't panic.
 The interview is not an exam testing your knowledge.
 It's a conversation to find out if EUAS really is for you.

-3) SKYPE INTERVIEW
+3) ONLINE VIDEO INTERVIEW

 At the agreed time you'll take the interview.
 You need to have top quality Internet connection for superb video and audio.